MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Labs/02-custom-document-intelligence.md

     > **Important**: Record the **Name** value and use it in Step 12.

-1. In the Code window, in the **02-custom-document-intelligence** folder, select **setup.cmd**.
-You will use this batch script to run the Azure command line interface (CLI) commands required to create the other Azure resources you need.
+1. In the Code window, in the **02-custom-document-intelligence** folder, select **setup.sh**.
+You will use this script to run the Azure command line interface (CLI) commands required to create the other Azure resources you need.

-1. In the **setup.cmd** script, review the **rem** commands.
-These comments outline the program the script will run.
+1. In the **setup.sh** script, review the commands.
 The program will:
     - Create a storage account in your Azure resource group
     - Upload files from your local _sampleforms_ folder to a container called _sampleforms_ in the storage account
     - Print a Shared Access Signature URI